DmitroC/CredentialDatabase/README.md

 </div>

-### Create database for the BreachCompilation Collection
+### Create a database for the BreachCompilation credentials

 install PostgreSQL dependencies via apt